Joyce Bender

-Joyce A. Bender is the CEO, President, and founder of Bender Consulting Services, Inc. Bender also incorporated Bender Consulting Services of Canada, Inc. in 2001.
-Bender Consulting is headquartered in Pittsburgh, Pennsylvania, and operates in 18 states in the U.S. and 2 provinces in Canada.
+Joyce A. Bender is the CEO, President, and founder of Bender Consulting Services, Inc. and the Bender Leadership Academy.
+Bender Consulting is headquartered in Pittsburgh, Pennsylvania, and works on a national basis.
 Bender is an advocate for disability employment and the host of the Internet talk radio show Disability Matters with Joyce Bender on voiceamerica.com.
-She is the current chair of the board of the National Epilepsy Foundation and the vice-chair on the board of the American Association of People with Disabilities.
+She is the Vice Chair of the board of the American Association of People with Disabilities and Chairman of the Epilepsy Foundation of Western and Central Pennsylvania.

 Accomplishments

 In 1996, Bender received Carlow University's Woman of Spirit award and in 1998 she was named one of Pennsylvania's 50 Best Women in Business.
+In 1999, Bender was selected as the President's Award winner, an honor given to an American who furthers the employment and empowerment of people with disabilities.
 In 2000, Bender received the 2000 James F. Compton Humanitarian Award for her efforts in improving the quality of life for people with disabilities, by removing barriers to employment and creating other employment opportunities.
-In 2003, Bender was awarded the New Freedom Initiative Award winner from the Bush Administration.
-In 1999, Bender was selected as the President's Award winner, an honor given to an American who furthers the employment and empowerment of people with disabilities.
+In 2003, Bender was awarded the New Freedom Initiative Award winner from the Bush administration.
 In 2005, she received the UCP of Pittsburgh's Gertrude Labowitz Lifetime Achievement Award.

 In 2007, Bender received the ACHIEVA's Sattler Humanitarian Award.
 In 2008, Bender was selected by the YWCA of Greater Pittsburgh as a Tribute to Women Awardee in the Entrepreneur category for her work in empowering women and girls to reach their personal and professional goals.
 She was also honored with the Diamond Award from the Pittsburgh Business Times.

+Bender received the Distinguished Service Award from Geneva College and the Justice for All Corporate Award from the American Association of People with Disabilities in 2013.
+In 2014, she received the Catherine Variety Sheridan Humanitarian Award from Variety the Children’s Charity.
+Bender was honored by Volunteers of America with the Lifetime Achievement Award in 2015.
+In that same year, Bender was inducted into the Susan M. Daniels Mentoring Hall of Fame by the National Disability Mentoring Coalition as part of the inaugural class of 25 champions marking the 25th anniversary of the Americans with Disabilities Act.

 In September 2002, Bender Consulting received the Employer of the Year Award from the National Epilepsy Foundation.
 Bender Consulting also received the 1999 Employer of the Year Award from hireAbility in Philadelphia, PA, the 1997 Power of Work Award from Goodwill Industries, and was selected the 1996 Small Employer of the Year by the Pennsylvania Governor's Committee on Employment of People with Disabilities.
 In 2002, Bender Consulting of Canada received the Diversity in the Workplace Award from the Canadian Paraplegic Association of Ontario.
+In 2016, Bender Consulting received the Disability:IN Supplier of the Year Award.